 Still, until state lawmakers change the rules, marijuana remains illegal.
 Marion County’s policy should not be confused with a change to the law.
 It only means there should be fewer people needing to weigh their options in the face of minor possession charges.

-At Kammen & Moudy, our attorneys know how damaging a drug conviction can be.
+At Kammen & Moudy, LLC, our attorneys know how damaging a drug conviction can be.
 Even a minor possession charge can bring lasting consequences.
 That’s why we question every part of the prosecution’s case and help our clients find the best possible response.
 Marion County’s new policy may lead to fewer possession charges, but for anyone arrested, there’s no substitute for a strong defense.